What is the Bailey Mountain Preserve?

-- It is a conservation area owned by The Richard L. Hoffman Foundation that is available for public use.
-The Bailey Mountain Park is a 197-acre tract which takes in most of the southern slope of the mountain, including the headwaters of the White Oak Branch.
-Bailey Mountain is the highest peak visible from the Town, and figures prominently in the history of the Town and Mars Hill University.
-The park offers six miles of hiking trails for the enjoyment of the public.
+- The Bailey Mountain Preserve consists of two adjoining properties available to public foot travel that are owned by The Richard L. Hoffman Foundation and the Town of Mars Hill.
+The Preserve encompasses over 250 acres, including much of the southern slope of the mountain, including: to the west of Connor Ridge the headwaters of the White Oak Branch and Hamp Gap, and to the east of Connor Ridge the Smith Farm parcel down to 885 Forest St. Bailey Mountain is the highest peak visible from the Town of Mars Hill, and figures prominently in the history of the Town and Mars Hill University.
+The park offers six contiguous miles of hiking trails for the enjoyment of the public.

 What does the Smith Farm property have to do with this?